2025–26 A-League Women

-The 2025–26 A-League Women, known as the Ninja A-League for sponsorship reasons, is the eighteenth season of A-League Women, the Australian national women's soccer competition.
+The 2025–26 A-League Women, known as the Ninja A-League for sponsorship reasons, was the eighteenth season of A-League Women, the Australian national women's soccer competition.
 The competition began on 31 October 2025.

-Melbourne City are the defending premiers and Central Coast Mariners are the defending champions.
+Melbourne City were the defending premiers and Central Coast Mariners were the defending champions.
+Melbourne City won both their fifth premiership and championship at the end of the season.

 Clubs

-The number of clubs is reduced from 12 in the 2024–25 season to 11, following the removal of Western United by Football Australia for financial reasons.
+The number of clubs reduced from 12 in the 2024–25 season to 11, following the removal of Western United by Football Australia for financial reasons.

 Stadiums and locations

 Note: Table lists in alphabetical order.